6 Legal Matter Management Use Cases for In-House Teams

 Contract management stands as one of the more sought-after use cases for matter management systems, encompassing the handling and oversight of various contracts vital to the organization's operations.
 From non-disclosure agreements (NDAs) to sales contracts, procurement agreements, master service agreements, statements of work, and outside counsel management letters, the spectrum of contracts is diverse and extensive.

 Matter management systems designed for contract management offer a centralized platform to efficiently store, organize and track agreements.
-By bringing together all matters, documents, approvals, and conversations, matter management systems serve as a single source of truth for lawyers to efficiently search and retrieve information, whilst enabling visibility and collaboration within the broader team.
+By bringing together all matters, documents, approvals, and conversations, legal matter management systems serve as a single source of truth for lawyers to efficiently search and retrieve information, whilst enabling visibility and collaboration within the broader team.

 Matter management systems enable in-house legal teams to categorize contracts based on type, status, business unit, due date or any other defining criteria, facilitating easy retrieval and management.
 For example, by using custom filters, boards or reports, legal departments can easily access contracts such as non-disclosure agreements or sales agreements, track their deadlines and proactively manage their obligations, ensuring that the organization stays protected and compliant.